Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--junior.md

-git "so you have a mess" http://justinhileman.info/article/git-pretty/full/ How to efficiently help someone with a problem https://xyproblem.info/ HR is not your friend https://www.inc-aus.com/jt-odonnell/what-20-somethings-need-to-know-about-complaining-to-hr.html
++++ glue work + I'm good at what I spend time on https://www.noidea.dog/glue git "so you have a mess" http://justinhileman.info/article/git-pretty/full/ How to efficiently help someone with a problem https://xyproblem.info/ HR is not your friend https://www.inc-aus.com/jt-odonnell/what-20-somethings-need-to-know-about-complaining-to-hr.html